humboldt-cs/cs480-pub-crawl/README.md

 * As a busy and probably not sober user, I should be able to interact with this feature on the main map screen for convenient use.

+D. Epic 4 - Bar, restaurant, kareoke, game-night, music venues -> college town type of events going on in town

+* As someone who likes to party, I should be able to filter the list of locations in my area to see attributes, like which places serve alcohol and which places are currently open.

-E. Other Optional User Stories
+E. Other Misc Optional User Stories

 * Based on user information, can make event recommendations